Visiting Diamantina safely

 Climate and weather

 Visiting is recommended from April to September as summer temperatures can reach up to 50°C during the day, and summer rains often cause flooding.
-Rain can fall at any time of year and flooding can occur up to two weeks after rain elsewhere in the catchment, resulting in unexpected creek rises and road closures.
+Rain can fall at any time of year and flooding can occur up to two weeks after rain has fallen elsewhere in the catchment, resulting in unexpected creek rises and road closures.

 Weather forecasts are available from the Bureau of Meteorology.